Sammy Morris: New England Patriots

 On March 3, 2007, the New England Patriots signed Morris to a four-year contract.
 He started two of the first six games of the season, averaging 4.5 yards a carry.
-On October 14, 2007 Morris suffered a chest injury while playing against the Dallas Cowboys.
+On October 14, 2007, Morris suffered a chest injury while playing against the Dallas Cowboys.
 On November 2, 2007, after missing two games, Morris was placed on injured reserve with a chest injury, ending his season.

 In 2009, he made the USA Today All Joe Team after registering 319 rushing yards with 2 touchdowns along with 19 receptions for 180 yards.
 He missed 4 games with an injury.

-Missed four games due to injury.

 Dallas Cowboys

 On December 13, 2011, Morris was signed by the Dallas Cowboys after they placed starting running back DeMarco Murray on injured reserve with a fractured ankle and high ankle sprain.
 He rushed for 98 yards in three games as a backup.
 He wasn't re-signed after the season.